HarrisonTheLion/EssayHelper/README.md

 ============================================
 Created for TrojanHacks 2014 by "The Flaming Monks":
-  Harrison Leon, Zac Guo, Rama Gosula
+  Harrison Leon, Rama Gosula, Zac Guo

-Most Recent Update: Oct 29, 2014